Larceny-/dynamic-zones/README.md

     gZone = CreateDynamicZone(1755.348144, -2113.468750, 1845.54753, -2054.13245, COLOR_BLUE);
 }

-// Called when a player enters the zone. public OnPlayerEnterDynamicZone(playerid, zoneid)
+// Called when a player enters a zone. public OnPlayerEnterDynamicZone(playerid, zoneid)
 {
     // Check for the zone.